310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Chiaki serious %}
-No, really, it's a pretty bad situation.
+No, really, it’s a pretty bad situation.
 It’s so bad that it doesn’t feel real — it’s hard to even talk about it with a straight face.
 {% endbubble %}

 {% bubble Souma v3 %}